-This means that electronic records (or those hewn in stone) are as valid as paper and must be retained and destroyed, preserved and secured according to the same schedule as paper records.
+Electronic records are as valid as paper and must be retained and destroyed, preserved and secured according to the same schedule as paper records.

-So, for example, electronic correspondence of a state employee—e.g. our Diversity Program Manager—will be preserved and, unless restricted due to other governing statues, subject to the open records law.
-Her email will be publicly viewable, if requested.
+So, for example, electronic correspondence of a university employee will be preserved and, unless restricted due to other governing statues, subject to the open records law.
+Their email will be publicly viewable, if requested.

 Do not print them out for safekeeping.
-The university will store needed electronic records and back-up the storage to a level that is considered safe.
+The university will store and back-up needed electronic records to a level that is considered safe.

 The records manager in conjunction with the CIO and others will determine policy for electronic records formatting as we move forward.

 Transferring electronic records to the Archive

 Please contact the Records Manager to determine the best way to transfer your electronic records.